krzurb/Molecular_dynamics_noble_gases/README.md

 time, total energy, potential energy, temperature and pressure.
 First 3 values in the last line represents average values: total energy, temperature and pressure.
 * avs.xyz file includes lines of x,y,z positions of atoms.
 Each time step is separated by number of atomos N and name of atomos in the system (in this case - Argon).
 This file can be opened in molecular graphics systems such as Jmol.

+Numerical describtion by dr inż.
+Krzysztof Zberecki, Warsaw University of Technology.

 PL

 Program składa się z dwóch plików: